 Explore your country of ancestry

 Did you know that there are more people of Irish descent living around the world than there are in Ireland itself!
 This is the reason why Ireland is top of many people’s bucket lists, to visit the country of their ancestry.

 During the Great Famine, many families emigrated to America, settling in cities such as New York and Boston.
 The British Empire was a huge cause of Irish migration, even outside of the Great Famine years.
 There is a strong Irish community in Liverpool where some families emigrated to looking for work, and the Kilburn area of London has one of the largest large Irish-born communities in the United Kingdom.

-Australia is another country where there are large number of people who can claim Irish ancestry.
-It is believed around 400,000 Irish settlers arrived in Australia between the 1790’s and 1920’s, many as convicts.
+Australia is another country where there is a large number of people who can claim Irish ancestry.
+It is believed around 400,000 Irish settlers arrived in Australia between the 1790s and 1920s, many as convicts.

 So, it is for this reason that many people want to make that trip to Ireland, to discover the land of their ancestors.

 If you want to visit Ireland for this reason and aren’t sure what to put on your Ireland bucket list, read this post.

 If you are thinking of going to Ireland, then you are going to meet a lot of Irish people and they are one of the reasons why Ireland is an amazing place to visit.
 The Irish people are generally a warm, welcoming and friendly community, happy to help, give advice or just share the craic (more on this later).